 '''

-1D Free Particle(NoSound).demo
+lD_Free_Particle(NoSound).demo

 '''

 Once a file is chosen, you are asked whether you want the demonstration to be automatic or step by step.
 By pressing the button corresponding to your choice, you start the demonstration.
-An automatic demonstration runs off from the beginning to the end following a predefined timing much like a movie or slide show.
-A step-by-step demonstration is divided into small steps.
-You have to start each step by pressing the Enter key.

-The demonstration is presented in the demonstration frame, Fig. A.9.
+The demonstration is presented in the demonstration frame, Fig. A.10.
 Plots produced by IQ and explanatory text with a few formulae are shown one after another or side by side.
 Some demonstration files make use of prerecorded sound files so that the user listens to rather than reads the text and thus visually is fully focused on the plots.
-You may create your own demonstrations, cf. Sect.
-A.11.

-Fig. A.9.
+Fig. A.10.
 Demonstration frame containing an IQ plot and explanatory text